 1st stop: WordPress.

-Tutorial: Making an expenses management software with WordPress
+Tutorial: Making an expense management software with WordPress

-To make an expenses management software with WordPress you’ll need to take the following planned approach:
+To make an expense management software with WordPress you’ll need to take the following planned approach:

-10 Step Guide to making your expenses management software with WordPress
+10 Step Guide to making your expense management software with WordPress

 Step 1.
 Setting up WordPress